TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/XmlSitemap/Index.rst

 not affect how important your pages are compared to pages of other websites.
 All pages and records get a priority of 0.5 by default.

-The settings can be defined in TypoScript by mapping the properties to fields of the record by using the options :ts:`changeFreqField` and :ts:`priorityField`. :ts:`changeFreqField` needs to point to a field containing string values (see :ts:`pages` TCA definition of field :ts:`sitemap_changefreq`), :ts:`priorityField` needs to point to a field with a decimal value between 0 and 1.
+The settings can be defined in `TypoScript`:pn: by mapping the properties to fields of the record by using the options :ts:`changeFreqField` and :ts:`priorityField`. :ts:`changeFreqField` needs to point to a field containing string values (see :ts:`pages` `TCA`:pn: definition of field :ts:`sitemap_changefreq`), :ts:`priorityField` needs to point to a field with a decimal value between 0 and 1.

 .. note::